acumos/portal-marketplace/docs/user-guides/portal-publisher/catalog-management/ManagePeer(s) Access.rst

 ManagePeer(s) Access
 ====================

-- Through this functionality user can allow peers to access restricted catalogs.
+- Publishers can allow peers to access restricted catalogs.
 - Federation allows peers to access only public catalogs.
 - For restricted catalog access peers need to get permission from the user.